 Want Legal Advice on Your Financial Troubles?
 Contact a West Virginia Bankruptcy Attorney Today!

 A bankruptcy discharge can wipe out debt and give bankrupt debtors the fresh start they need.
-For help with this legal process, representation throughout all bankruptcy proceedings, and assistance even after bankruptcy, call us at Thomas E. McIntire and Associates to schedule a free legal consultation with one of our experienced bankruptcy attorneys.
+For help with this legal process, representation throughout all bankruptcy proceedings, and assistance even after bankruptcy, call us at Thomas E. McIntire and Associates, L.C. to schedule a free legal consultation with one of our experienced bankruptcy attorneys.